Jacobi inversion on strata of the Jacobian of the $C_{rs}$ curve $y^r = f(x)$. II: Introduction

 }}

-In this article, we generalize these relations to the $C_{rs}$ curve of Section \ref{curves}, based on results of our previous paper \cite{MP} and on the theory of Young diagrams, which governs the Schur function: indeed, Nakayashiki related $\sigma$ and Schur functions for general $C_{rs}$ curves \cite{N}, proving formulas identified in \cite{BEL}.
+In this article, we generalize these relations to the $C_{rs}$ curve of Section \ref{curves}, based on results of our previous paper \cite{MP} and on the theory of Young diagrams, which governs the $\sigma$-function as proved by Nakayashiki for general $C_{rs}$ curves \cite{N}; we note that such patterns for Schur-Weierstrass polynomials and their derivatives were introduced in \cite{BEL} and proven to satisfy the Riemann vanishing theorem.
+Nakayashiki's identification of the leading term in the expansion of $\sigma$ in terms of Schur-Weierstrass polynomials is used below in a crucial way particularly in Section \ref{vanishing}.

 Theorem \ref{vanishingTh} below may be of independent interest in the theory of Schur functions and their derivatives on the stratification by partitions of Sato's Grassmannian (more general than our case, which is concerned with partitions related to the Weierstrass gaps of a $C_{rs}$ curve).
 Precise knowledge of the order of vanishing of $\sigma$ in terms of Weierstrass gaps is important not only for the intersection theory of the Jacobian, cf. \cite{BV}, but also for the intersection theory of the moduli space of Jacobians, in terms of Brill-Noether strata.